-For cartels, the statute of limitation is five years as from the time cartel effects on the market have ceased.
+For the application of sanctions by the TDLC, the statute of limitation is five years as from the time the cartel's effects on the market have ceased.

 3.5 Can a company pay the legal costs and/or financial penalties imposed on a former or current employee?